AbishekArunachalam/Image-classification-with-Convolutional-Neural-Network/README.md

 In part-2, CNN model is build from scratch by stacking layers and training on the dataset to find its weights.

-Grid search is use to find the most optimal parameters for this model.
+Grid search is used to find the most optimal parameters for this model.

 Save the weights of the best model in Hierarchical data format(HDF5).